-The fair values of cash, receivables (except installment contracts receivables), accounts payable, accrued expenses, advances from related parties and short-term loans payable approximate their carrying amounts due to relatively short-term nature of these financial instruments.
+The fair values of cash, receivables (except installment contracts receivables), accounts payable, accrued expenses, advances from related parties, refundable deposits and short-term loans payable approximate their carrying amounts due to relatively short-term nature of these financial instruments.

 Installment contracts receivable - The fair values are based on the discounted value of future cash flows using the applicable rates for similar types of instruments.
-As of December 31, 2022 and 2021, the carrying value approximates the fair value.
+As of December 31, 2023 and 2022, the carrying value approximates the fair value.